 Many teams schedule onsite visits to train or upsell customers.
 And many teams deliver gifts to customers to express their gratitude — especially around the holiday season.
 But how many times has a team stopped by in person to say hello and deliver a gift to you, no strings attached?

 Our friends at StatusPage (our engineering team uses their software) dropped by our Front HQ by surprise recently.
-They came just to say hello, bearing swag and treats for our team!
-We were so touched they thought of us and made that effort to show us they value our relationship ?
+They came just to say hello and show customer appreciation, bearing swag and treats for our team!
+We were so touched they thought of us and made that effort to show us they value our relationship.

-Nothing makes customers feel more valued than listening and responding to their feedback.
+Nothing makes customers feel more appreciated than listening and responding to their feedback.
 Plus, it will help your team get a better sense of what you’re doing right, and what you can improve.